Video: How to resize photos quickly using Apple Mail

 A short 3 minute video I created on how to make use of Mail to resize huge photos.
 This isn’t really a trick – a lot of Apple Mail users know about the resize option but don’t necessarily use it for resizing photos back to the desktop.

-7 replies on “Video: How to resize photos quickly using Apple Mail”
+7 responses to “Video: How to resize photos quickly using Apple Mail”

 Aliw!
 Thanks!